dotnet/docs-aspire/docs/fundamentals/app-host-overview.md

 #### Container resource lifecycle

-When the app host is run, the container resource is used to determine what container image to create and start.
+When the app host is run, the <xref:Aspire.Hosting.ApplicationModel.ContainerResource> is used to determine what container image to create and start.
 Under the hood, .NET Aspire runs the container using the defined container image by delegating calls to the appropriate OCI-compliant container runtime, either Docker or Podman.
 The following commands are used:

 #### [Docker](#tab/docker)

-- `docker container create`: Create the container.
+- [docker container create](https://docs.docker.com/reference/cli/docker/container/create/): Creates a new container from the specified image, without starting it.
-- `docker container start`: Start the container.
+- [docker container start](https://docs.docker.com/reference/cli/docker/container/start/): Start one or more stopped containers.

 These commands are used instead of `docker run` to manage attached container networks, volumes, and ports.
 Calling these commands in this order allows any IP (network configuration) to already be present at initial startup.

 #### [Podman](#tab/podman)

-- `podman container create`: Create the container.
+- [podman container create](https://docs.podman.io/en/latest/markdown/podman-create.1.html): Creates a writable container layer over the specified image and prepares it for running.
-- `podman container start`: Start the container.
+- [podman container start](https://docs.podman.io/en/latest/markdown/podman-start.1.html): Start one or more stopped containers.

 These commands are used instead of `podman run` to manage attached container networks, volumes, and ports.
 Calling these commands in this order allows any IP (network configuration) to already be present at initial startup.